mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-dataupload.md

 ## Example

-The timeseries data for the upload must match your DataSourceConfiguration in the Mindsphere.
+The timeseries data for the upload must match your DataSourceConfiguration in the MindSphere.
 For example: if you have the data source configuration from the development example the csv file should look like in the documentation below.

 Make sure that the timestamp is in ISO format.
 The headers and the casing (timestamp, dataPointId) are important.
-The values must correspond with data types configured in mindsphere (in example: DP-Humidity must be an integer)
+The values must correspond with data types configured in MindSphere (in example: DP-Humidity must be an integer)

 ```csv
 timestamp, dataPointId, qualityCode, value